Plates0/st-rpg-hud/README.md

 - Meters (Dynamic Stats): Shields, Sanity, Hunger, etc. as `Name:Curr/Max` in `|Meters:...|` (e.g., `|Meters:Shield:30/80;Sanity:90/100|`).
 Max isn't capped at 100; add/remove as narrative dictates.
 - Add [NPCs], [Party], [Enemies] as narrative dictates.
 ALWAYS add characters to [NPCs] if they appear but aren't a party member or ally.
 - Loc: Include the country when inside one.
 Independent entities (DH Academy, hidden islands, dungeons) don't.
-- Env: Track active environmental pressures (sanity, hunger, weather, oxygen).
-Format: "Name - Effect Per Turn" (e.g., "Dungeon Corruption -4 Sanity/Hunger Per Turn"; "Sandstorm -10 HP Per Turn")
+- Env: Per-turn environmental pressures only (sanity, hunger, weather, oxygen) as "Name - Effect Per Turn" (e.g., "Dungeon Corruption -4 Sanity/Hunger Per Turn"; "Sandstorm -10 HP Per Turn").
+No per-turn effect = doesn't belong here; never track positions, movement, or scene details.
+- Quests: Only quests {{user}} has accepted or been given in the story.
+Never invent quests or use this for goals, hints, or narration.

 Time: |Time:| is the roleplay's true datetime.
 Only change it via time manipulation, natural time passing, or in-game events; never match system time or prompt timestamps.
 Advance dynamically, not in 1-minute steps:
 - Short Travel/Exploration: 30–60 min.